SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 - In the fifth pAsuram, she says that emperumAn is merciless since he had not arrived even then.

-- In the seventh pAsuram, she says “emperumAn has mesmerized her daughter so much that, she considers his faults themselves as good qualities”.
+- In the seventh pAsuram, she says “emperumAn has mesmerised my daughter so much that, she considers his faults themselves as good qualities”.

 - In the eighth pAsuram, she says to emperumAn “Look at her sufferings for taking refuge of you”.